apostrophecms/apostrophe-documentation/docs/reference/modules/apostrophe-login/README.md

 Apostrophe's instance of the [passport](https://npmjs.org/package/passport) npm module.
 You may access this object if you need to implement additional passport "strategies."

-## callAll method: loginAfterLogin
+## Promise events

+### after

-The method `loginAfterLogin` is invoked on **all modules that have one**.
-This method is a good place to set `req.redirect` to the URL of your choice.
-If no module sets `req.redirect`, the newly logged-in user is redirected to the home page. `loginAfterLogin` is invoked with `req` and may also optionally take a callback.
+The promise event `after` is emitted after login succeeds.
+This is a good place to set `req.redirect` to the URL of your choice.
+If no module sets `req.redirect`, the newly logged-in user is redirected to the home page.
+The event handler receives `req`.

+### `before`

+The promise event `before` is emitted by the `/login` route, before any attempt is made to evaluate the login.
+It receives `req`.
+If it throws a string as an error, that string is internationalized and reported to the user as the login error message.
+This is useful to implement modules like `apostrophe-login-recaptcha`.

+### `deserialize`

+The promise event `deserialize` is emitted on every HTTP request by a logged-in user.
+It receives `user`, the object found in the database for this user.
+This event is used, for instance, to fetch group information related to the user.
+To avoid degrading the editing experience handlers for this event should be as fast as possible.

 ## Methods